 As well as being world-class academics, our mathematics staff are award-winning teachers.
 Many of our staff have won national or regional awards for lecturing, and many of them are qualified and accredited teachers – something which is very rare at a university.

-Our Department of Mathematical Sciences is a small but influential department, so our students and staff know each other personally.
+The Department of Mathematical Sciences is a small but but influential department, so our students and staff know each other personally.
 You never need an appointment to see your lecturers and professors, just knock on our office doors – we are one of the few places to have an open-door policy, and no issue is too big or small.